About streaming export

 For each day, streaming export creates 1 new table and 1 (BigQuery) view of that table:

-- Table: ga_realtime_sessions_YYYYMMDD is an internal staging table that includes all records of sessions for all activity that took place during the day.
-Data is exported continuously approximately every 15 minutes.
-Within this table are multiple records of a session when the session spans multiple export operations.
+- Table: ga_realtime_sessions_YYYYMMDD is an internal staging table that includes records of session activity took place during the day.
+Streaming export is a best-effort operation and may not include all data for reasons such as the processing of late hits and/or failed uploads.
+Data is exported continuously throughout the day.
+This table can include records of a session when that session spans multiple export operations.

 The ga_realtime_sessions_YYYYMMDD tables should not be used (and are not supported by Google Analytics technical support) for queries.
 Queries on these tables may yield unexpected results as they may contain duplicate records of some sessions.
 Query the ga_realtime_sessions_view_YYYYMMDD view instead.